nuriel77/iri-playbook/docs/post-installation.rst

 Note that the last options ``-f /etc/default/iri`` will also remove the neighbors from the configuration file.

-In addition, see how the IPv6 address is written?
-You must encapsulate the address in the square brackets.
+In the example above you see that the IPv6 address is encapsulated in the square brackets.
+This is the correct syntax for IPv6 addresses.

 Removing Neighbors
 ^^^^^^^^^^^^^^^^^^